Satya0-0/YT_Agentic_RAG/README.md

 This system downloads videos, transcribes them using Whisper, and enables query-based retrieval with adaptive fallback mechanisms like Query Re-writing, and Web Search.

 ## Features

-- **Automated Video Download and Trascription**: Downloads YouTube video from provided URL to a specified local location and generates transcriptions using OpenAI's Whisper model (from HuggingFace).
+- **Automated Video Download and Transcription**: Downloads YouTube video from provided URL to a specified local location and generates transcriptions using OpenAI's Whisper model (from HuggingFace).
 Upon creating the transcripts, the video is deleted
-- **VectorDB Based Storaged and Retrieval**: Stores transcriptions in ChromaDB with semantic search capabilities
+- **VectorDB Based Storage and Retrieval**: Stores transcriptions in ChromaDB with semantic search capabilities
 - **Agentic Workflow**: Multi-agent workflow demonstrating agentic decision-making
-- **Query Rewriting**: Query reqriting using another LLM for improved retrieval accuracy
+- **Query Rewriting**: Query rewriting using another LLM for improved retrieval accuracy
 - **LLM-Based Relevance Judgment**: Evaluates retrieved documents' relevance before generating response
 - **Web Search Fallback**: Fall back to web search for information retrieval (even after Query Rewriting)
 - **Conversational Loop**: Supports multi-turn conversations with 'state' persistence